 - Human-readable reporting: Alerts and reports that are easy for your administrative users to understand aren't strictly necessary, but they can reduce error margins significantly.
 Clear information can also reduce your time to response

-- Intelligent classification of changes: With an FIM tool that's smart enough to classify changes as positive, neutral, or negative, administrators can focus response.
+- Intelligent classification of changes: With an FIM tool that's smart enough to classify changes as positive, neutral, or negative, administrators can focus on response.

-- Unalterable Logs: To effectively monitor against insider information security threats, unalterable data is critical to creating accountability.
+- Unalterable Logs: To effectively monitor insider information security threats, unalterable data is critical to creating accountability.

 Each of these elements for effective change monitoring may not be strictly necessary depending on your goals and risk tolerance.
 PCI guideline 11.5 requires organizations to perform critical file comparisons at least once weekly and automate the receipt of notifications.
 However, intelligent, real-time change monitoring supports effective change management and maximum risk mitigation.

 Change management is the process of making decisions about your network, which is informed by a combination of effective security policy and change monitoring.